 In reality, the actual live-mapping is not that different with the two options.
 Both have a few settings you can tweak, like opacity (would you like to see the background map through the live-mapping? - that is opacity) and how much details you want (contours every foot, every three feet etc.) as well as palette (colors of the isobaths, the area between the contours).
 However, there are some points worth noting:

 - Navionics Sonarcharts Live is a paid service.
-You need to purchase the Navionics mapping-chip and pay an early fee to have the live-functionality.
+You need to purchase the Navionics mapping-chip and pay a early fee to have the live-functionality.

-- Genesis Live hast tighter contours then Navionics Sonarchart Live.
+- Genesis Live has tighter contours compared to Navionics Sonarchart Live.

 - Genesis Live cannot be used with Navionics as background mapping.